peterdalle/mediacommtools/README.md

 ## Online archives, archiving

-- [Internet Archive](https://archive.org/) - non-profit digital library offering free universal access to books, movies & music, as well as 343 billion archived web pages via [Wayback Machine](https://archive.org/web/).
+- [Internet Archive](https://archive.org/) - non-profit digital library offering free universal access to books, movies & music (online tool).
+- [Wayback Machine](https://archive.org/web/) - 343 billion archived web pages from Internet Archive (online tool).
-- [archive.is](https://archive.is/) - time capsule for web pages that takes a 'snapshot' of a webpage that will always be online even if the original page disappears.
+- [archive.is](https://archive.is/) - take a snapshot of a webpage that will always be online even if the original page disappears (online tool).

 ## Experiments

-- [jsPsych](http://www.jspsych.org) ([GitHub](https://github.com/jspsych/jsPsych/)) - JavaScript library for creating and running behavioral experiments in a web browser.
+- [jsPsych](http://www.jspsych.org) ([GitHub](https://github.com/jspsych/jsPsych/)) - library for creating and running behavioral experiments in a web browser (JavaScript).
 - [OpenSeasme](http://osdoc.cogsci.nl/about/) - graphical, open-source experiment builder for social sciences.
 Build complex experiments with minimal effort, create a wide range of experiments.
-Plug-in framework and Python scripting allows you to incorporate external devices, such as eye trackers, response boxes, and parallel port devices.
+Plug-in framework and Python scripting allows you to incorporate external devices, such as eye trackers, response boxes, and parallel port devices (Windows/Mac/Linux).
 - [PlanOut](https://facebook.github.io/planout/) - framework for online field experiments.
-Makes it easy to run and iterate on sophisticated experiments in a statistically sound manner while satisfying the constraints of deployed Internet services.
+Makes it easy to run and iterate on sophisticated experiments in a statistically sound manner while satisfying the constraints of deployed Internet services (Python/JS/Java/PHP/Go/Lua/Ruby).
 - [PsychoPy](http://www.psychopy.org/) - allow presentation of stimuli and collection of data for a wide range of neuroscience, psychology and psychophysics experiments (Python).
-- [WebExp](http://groups.inf.ed.ac.uk/webexp/) - system for conducting psychological experiments over the web.
+- [WebExp](http://groups.inf.ed.ac.uk/webexp/) - system for conducting psychological experiments over the web (Java).
 - [conjoint-example](https://github.com/leeper/conjoint-example) - example conjoint experimental design in Qualtrics.
-- [PsyToolkit](https://www.psytoolkit.org/) - free toolkit for demonstrating, programming, and running cognitive-psychological experiments and surveys, including personality tests.
+- [PsyToolkit](https://www.psytoolkit.org/) - free toolkit for demonstrating, programming, and running cognitive-psychological experiments and surveys, including personality tests (online tool).
-- [Empirica](https://empirica.ly/) - open-source JavaScript framework for running multiplayer interactive experiments and games in the browser.
+- [Empirica](https://empirica.ly/) - framework for running multiplayer interactive experiments and games in the browser (JavaScript).

 ## Surveys

-- [qualtRics](https://github.com/ropensci/qualtRics) - Download qualtrics survey data directly into R.
+- [qualtRics](https://github.com/ropensci/qualtRics) - Download and import qualtrics survey data directly (R).

 ## Graphics, maps, network visualizations

-- [Dia](http://dia-installer.de/) - app to draw structured diagrams.
+- [Dia](http://dia-installer.de/) - app to draw structured diagrams (Windows/Mac/Linux).
-- [Gephi](https://gephi.org/) - visualization and exploration app for all kinds of graphs and networks.
+- [Gephi](https://gephi.org/) - visualization and exploration app for all kinds of graphs and networks (Windows/Mac/Linux).
-- [QGIS](http://www.qgis.org/) - free and open source geographic information system app.
+- [QGIS](http://www.qgis.org/) - free and open source geographic information system app (Windows/Mac/Linux).
-- [Inkscape](https://inkscape.org/) - free and open source desktop program to draw vector graphics (like Adobe Illustrator).
+- [Inkscape](https://inkscape.org/) - free and open source desktop program to draw vector graphics like Adobe Illustrator (Windows/Mac/Linux).
-- [From Data to Viz](https://www.data-to-viz.com/) - leads you to the most appropriate graph for your data, links to the code to build it and lists common caveats you should avoid.
+- [From Data to Viz](https://www.data-to-viz.com/) - leads you to the most appropriate graph for your data, links to the code to build it and lists common caveats you should avoid (online tool).

 ## Convert and clean data

-- [OpenRefine](http://openrefine.org/) - powerful tool for working with messy data: cleaning it; transforming it from one format into another; and extending it with web services and external data (formerly Google Refine).
+- [OpenRefine](http://openrefine.org/) - powerful tool for working with messy data: cleaning it; transforming it from one format into another; and extending it with web services and external data, formerly called Google Refine (Windows/Mac/Linux).
-- [Mr. Data Converter](https://shancarter.github.io/mr-data-converter/) - convert Excel data into web-friendly formats (e.g., HTML, JSON, XML).
+- [Mr. Data Converter](https://shancarter.github.io/mr-data-converter/) - convert Excel data into web-friendly formats such as HTML, JSON and XML (online tool).
-- [PSPP File Conversion Service](https://pspp.benpfaff.org/) - convert SPSS (.sav) files to CSV or text format.
+- [PSPP File Conversion Service](https://pspp.benpfaff.org/) - convert SPSS (.sav) files to CSV or text format (online tool).

 ## API:s and documentation